0xCUB3/Sir-Tim-the-Timely/README.md

 ## 🚀 Features

-### 📅 Deadline Management
+### 📅 Simple Deadline Management
-- **Automatic Deadline Scraping**: Periodically fetches and updates deadlines from MIT's official First Year website
+- **Automatic Deadline Scraping**: Fetches and updates deadlines from MIT's official First Year website
-- **AI-Enhanced Title Generation**: Uses Gemini 2.0 Flash Lite with efficient batch processing to create ultra-concise, action-oriented deadline titles
-- **Smart Deadline Parsing**: Extracts dates, descriptions, and links from the MIT deadlines page with automatic email formatting
-- **Deadline Categories**: Organizes deadlines by type (Medical, Academic, Housing, Financial, etc.)
-- **Time Zone Support**: All deadlines displayed in EDT/EST with user timezone conversion
+- **AI-Enhanced Chat**: Natural language queries about deadlines using Gemini AI
+- **Smart Deadline Display**: Clean, easy-to-read deadline information

-### 🔔 Intelligent Reminders
+### 🔔 Simple Reminders
-- **Automated Daily Reminders**: Daily digest of upcoming deadlines (configurable times)
+- **24-Hour Reminders**: Get notified 24 hours before deadlines
-- **Urgency-Based Notifications**: Different reminder frequencies based on deadline proximity
-  - 2 weeks before: Weekly reminders
-  - 1 week before: Every 2 days
-  - 3 days before: Daily reminders
-  - 1 day before: Multiple reminders
-- **Personalized Reminders**: Users can set custom reminders for specific deadlines
+- **6-Hour Reminders**: Final reminder 6 hours before deadlines
-- **Smart Filtering**: Only reminds about relevant deadlines (e.g., no FPOP reminders if not applicable)
+- **Weekly Digest**: Sunday morning summary with a funny motivational quote
+- **Role Pinging**: Configure a role to be pinged for all reminders

 ### 🤖 AI-Powered Natural Language Interface (Gemini 2.0 Flash Lite)
 - **Natural Language Queries**: Ask questions like "When is the housing application due?" or "What do I need to do before July?"